 Before a law is prescribed, the Small Business Minister and Assistant Treasurer must be satisfied that it provides equivalent and enforceable protections for small business, taking into consideration: any detriment to small businesses resulting from prescribing the law; the impact on business generally resulting from prescribing the law; and the public interest.
 The Minister will also consult with relevant state and territory Ministers as required by the Intergovernmental Agreement for the Australian Consumer Law and the Corporations Agreement 2002.

-Stakeholders were asked to nominate laws for consideration under this mechanism by 29 February 2016.
+Stakeholers were asked to nominate laws for consideration under this mechanism by 29 February 2016.
+To date, no exemptions have been granted.

 Treasury is currently reviewing nominations.
 This webpage will be kept up to date as this issue progresses.